BachaIsDev/whitelist-ip-access/README.md

-# russian-ip-monitoring
+# Whitelist-ip-access
-Russian IP Monitor & Blocker
+Whitelist IP Monitor & Blocker
-PowerShell скрипт для мониторинга и автоматической блокировки интернет-трафика при обнаружении российских IP-адресов.
+PowerShell script for monitoring and automactic block of web-traffic when IP is not in whitelist.

-# 📋 Функциональность
+# 📋 Functionality
-Блокировка трафика: Автоматическое создание и управление правилами брандмауэра Windows

-Уведомления:
-Popup-уведомления в системе
+Traffic block: Automatic creation and management of rules of the Windows firewall

+Notifications:
+System popup-notifications

-Telegram-уведомления (опционально)
+Telegram-notifications (опционально)

-# 🔧 Настройка
+# 🔧 Setting
-1. Базовая настройка
+1. Base setting
-Отредактируйте переменные в разделе конфигурации скрипта:
+Edit env variables in config.json

 powershell
-$checkInterval = 30                    # Интервал проверки в секундах
+checkInterval = 30                    # Check interval
-$tg_token = "YOUR_BOT_TOKEN"           # Токен Telegram бота (создайте своего бота или используйте существующий уже указанный в скрипте)
-$tg_chat_id = "YOUR_CHAT_ID"           # ID чата в Telegram
+tg_token = "YOUR_BOT_TOKEN"           # Telegram bot token (You can create your own bot or use existing which already defined in the script) tg_chat_id = "YOUR_CHAT_ID"           # Telegram chat id notifications_only                    # No blocking mode, only notifications

-2. Настройка Telegram
+2. Telegram setting

-2.1 Настройка Telegram бота (опционально)
+2.1 Telegram bot setting (optional)
-Создайте бота через @BotFather
-Получите токен бота
-Вставьте его токен в tg_token

-2.2 Получение своего ID чата
+Create bot with @BotFather
+Receive bot token
+Insert it into tg_token in config.json

+2.2 Telegram chat id receiving
-Узнайте ваш Chat ID через @my_id_bot
+Find out your Chat ID via @my_id_bot
-Вставьте полученные значения в скрипт
+Insert that value into chat_id env variable in .json

-# 🚀 Запуск скрипта
+# 🚀 Launch
-Ручной запуск
-Сохраните скрипт как Russian_IP_Monitor.ps1

-Запустите PowerShell от имени администратора:
+Launch PowerShell as an administrator:

 powershell
-Set-ExecutionPolicy RemoteSigned -Scope CurrentUser Запустите скрипт:
+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser - with default ExecutionPolicy Powershell doesn't allow to launch custom scripts

+Launch script:

 powershell
 .\monitor_russian_ip.ps1

-# 🛡️ Безопасность
+# 🛡️ Security
-Скрипт требует права администратора для:

-Создания правил брандмауэра Windows

-Управления сетевыми подключениями

-Модификации сетевых настроек
+Script requires adminstrator rights for:

+Create Windows firewall rule

+Network connection management

+Network setting modification

-# ⚠️ Важные примечания
+# ⚠️ Important notes
-Автоматическое восстановление: При корректном завершении скрипта блокировка трафика автоматически отключается

-Ручное управление: При аварийном завершении может потребоваться ручное отключение правила брандмауэра

-Производительность: Скрипт оптимизирован для работы в фоновом режиме
+Automatic recovery: When the script is ended correctly traffic blocking is automatically disabled

+Manual management: When the script is ended incorrectly you mignt need to delete firewall rule manually

+Performance: Script is optimized to work in the background mode

-Совместимость: Протестирован на Windows 11, должен работать на Windows 7/8/10
+Compatibility: Script tested on Windows 11, should work on Windows 7/8/10

-# 🔄 Восстановление подключения вручную
+# 🔄 Restore connection
-Если скрипт завершился некорректно и доступ к интернету не восстановился, то выполните скрипт unlock_net.ps1
+When the script is ended incorrectly and you have no network connection launch script - unlock_net.ps1.